walterkatrin/walterkatrin.github.io/_projects/1_project.md

 </div>

 ### Sequencing
 Library preparation and barcoding followed the Oxford Nanopore protocol; whole-genome sequencing was performed on the MinION using flow cells.
-Based on expected total genome size, I calculated the optimal number of samples per flow cell and scaled multiplexing from 3 to 24 barcodes per run with no loss in data quality, significantly reducing per-sample sequencing cost.
+Based on expected genome size, I calculated the optimal sample number per flow cell and scaled multiplexing from 3 to 24 barcodes per run with no loss in data quality, significantly reducing per-sample sequencing cost.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">